openstack/manila/doc/source/admin/capabilities_and_extra_specs.rst

   must be an integer and greater than 0.
 If administrators set this capability as an extra-spec in a share type, the size of share created with the share type can not be less than the specified value.

+* **provisioning:max_share_extend_size** can set the max size of share extend, the value must be an integer and greater than 0.
+If administrators set this capability as an extra-spec in a share type, the size of share extended with the share type can not be greater than the specified value.